top of page

 I feared people the more I was liked, and the more I was liked the more I feared them a process which eventually compelled me to run way from everybody

-Paradox 'No Longer Human' by Jagoda N. Winter
+Paradox 'No Longer Human' by Jagoda Kamov

-Published by Snow liv.
-FALL 2024
+Published by Snow liv., Fall 2024

+"Paradox" was deeply influenced by Osamu Dazai's impactful book, "No Longer Human."
+As an artist, Dazai's work resonated with me from a young age, shaping my perspectives and inspiring my own artistic expression.
 Growing up, I found solace in Dazai's exploration of complex themes and emotions, which mirrored the challenges and uncertainties I faced in my personal life.
 This connection prompted me to reflect on and interrogate my own experiences, ultimately leading me to create "Paradox."

 In "No Longer Human," Dazai delves into the human psyche and the struggle to reconcile societal expectations with one's true self.
 The book served as a catalyst for my essay, as I sought to examine these themes through the lens of my own experiences.
 By intertwining personal anecdotes with philosophical musings, I aimed to capture the essence of human vulnerability and resilience in the face of adversity.

 The process of writing "Paradox" allowed me to engage with the profound impact Dazai's work had on my life and to contribute to the ongoing conversation about the human condition.
-I hope that readers will connect with my essay as I have connected with "No Longer Human," finding inspiration and solace in the shared human experience.

 reserche and development